What it's like wearing Nike's $350 self-lacing Adapt BB sneakers

 I don't have a fairy godmother fashioning magic glass slippers that fit me perfectly, but Nike's self-lacing Adapt BB shoes come pretty damn close.

-And though Nike has pulled off this trick before -- first with the special edition Nike MAG for Michael J. Fox's charity, then with the $720 HyperAdapt 1.0 -- this is the first time it's doing so at a price that's at least somewhat approachable to those of us who don't pay thousands just for the chance to buy sneakers.
+And though Nike has pulled off this trick before -- first with the special-edition Nike Mag for Michael J. Fox's charity, then with the $720 HyperAdapt 1.0 -- this is the first time it's doing so at a price that's at least somewhat approachable for those of us who don't pay thousands just for the chance to buy sneakers.
 At the same time, Nike could be changing how we tighten our shoes, at least down the line.

 So, about those laces.